About Michelle

 Lab Muffin

 I’m 30-something, based in Sydney, Australia.
 I started Lab Muffin in December 2011, frustrated that there weren’t enough easy-to-understand explanations of the science behind beauty products online.
+I have two books: The Lab Muffin Guide to Basic Skincare, and The Science of Beauty.
+I also cofounded BeautySciComm, a social enterprise to increase the quality, volume and reach of accurate beauty science content, and I cohosted two seasons of the Skincare School podcast with Adore Beauty.

-Business, media, consulting, collaboration enquiries: michelle@labmuffin.com
+Business, media, consulting, collaboration enquiries: michelle@ labmuffin.com (no guest post or backlink enquiries please)

 Google Trusted Media Summit 2022 Talk: Debunking Misinformation